 Wet ear wax and unpleasant body odors signal breast cancer risk

-If having malodorous armpits (called osmidrosis) and goopy earwax isn't bad enough, a discovery by Japanese scientists may add a more serious problem for women facing these cosmetic calamities.
+(1 June 2009: VIDYYA MEDICAL NEWS SERVICE) -- If having malodorous armpits (called osmidrosis) and goopy earwax isn't bad enough, a discovery by Japanese scientists may add a more serious problem for women facing these cosmetic calamities.
 That's because they've found that a gene responsible for breast cancer causes these physical symptoms.
+The report describing this finding is featured on the cover of The FASEB Journal's June 2009 print issue, and should arm physicians with another clue for detecting breast cancer risk.

 © Vidyya.
 All rights reserved.